dustinpfister/blog_posts/_posts/lodash_sum.md

 ## 6 - Conclusion

-So in lodash there are some methods that ca be used to quickly produce a sum, as well as other methods that can be used to add up a sum as well although they are not there for that purpose alone.
-With native javaScript there might not be a native sum method in the array prototype, but it is not to hard to make a sum with javaScript alone as well.
+So in lodash there are some methods that can be used to quickly produce a sum, as well as other methods that can be used to add up a sum as well although they are not there for that purpose alone.
+With native javaScript there might not be a native sum method in the array prototype, but it is not to hard to make a sum with javaScript alone when it comes to using the native array reduce method for example.
+On top of that the lodash sum method is not a collection method, so in some cases one might still know how to convert certain types of objects to arrays first.